01 of 03

 - Hopefully, you already have a drill and the bit(s).

 A reasonable estimate is $175 once completed, which is still significantly cheaper than a commercial unit.
-While not as efficient as commercial chillers, this is a viable alternative and will draw your water temp down surprisingly well.
+While not as efficient as commercial chillers, this is a viable alternative and will decrease your water temperature surprisingly well.
 Use a pre-set or variable heater to balance the temperature within the sump and it'll become hands-free.

 If you just need a temporary emergency chiller to help keep your tank temperatures down for a few days, substitute an ice chest (even one of those inexpensive styrofoam ones will do) for the dorm-sized refrigerator and fill it with ice.
 Drop the tubing coil in it and you are ready to start chilling.Continue to 2 of 3 below.